BronwynBarker/R-Programming/Assignment2.md

     list(set=set, get=get, setinverse=setinverse, getinverse=getinverse)
 }

-# The following function returns the inverse of the matrix.
-It first checks if
-# the inverse has already been computed.
-If so, it gets the result and skips the
-# computation.
-If not, it computes the inverse, sets the value in the cache via
-# setinverse function.

 # This function assumes that the matrix is always invertible.
 cacheSolve <- function(x, ...) {